AMNANDO/timer/README.md

 # React + Vite
 # its first time im working with git and github
+# now i can edit this file both in git and githb
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: